zarf-dev/proposals/0051-v1beta1-schema/README.md

 	Repos []string `json:"repos,omitempty"`
 	// Custom commands to run at various stages of a package lifecycle.
 	Actions ZarfComponentActions `json:"actions,omitempty"`
 }

+// Variant is a component definition with a required filter for when it applies. type Variant struct {
+	Component
+	// Filter when this variant is included in package creation or deployment.
+	Only ZarfComponentOnlyTarget `json:"only"`
+}

 // ZarfComponentMetadata holds metadata about a component config.